gabsprates/english-quiz-server/README.md

 ## How to use

-With the command `npm run export_and_run`, it will run on port 3000 and will accept 4 HTTP verbs for the route `questions/`:
+With the command `npm run exrun`, it will run on port 3000 and will accept 4 HTTP verbs for the route `questions/`:

 * `GET`
   * `questions/`: return all questions